Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 1. Passports and Government ID

-Firstly, have your cruise documents and your passports on you (in your purse or wallet) as you board your cruise, and not packed in your suitcase!
+Firstly, have your cruise documents and your passport or birth certificate on you (in your purse or wallet) as you board your cruise, and not packed in your suitcase!
 You can be declined boarding if you do not have the proper ID and documents, so do not under any circumstances put them anywhere in your suitcase!

 Cruise tip: As soon as you get to your stateroom, put your passports in your small cabin safe, along with any other valuables and cash you’ve brought on the trip.